the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab1_intro_rpi/_index.md

     > Replace `N` with your Raspberry Pi number.
 0. When prompted for a password, enter `setup`.
 Once this command runs, you will be remotely controlling the Pi through the wifi network it is broadcasting!
 0. The Pi will automatically run a setup script.
-Choose option `0`.
+Choose option `1.
+User Setup`.
 0. Follow the instructions in the script to setup up a new user.
-    > *Your username must not contain any spaces.
-Only the first word you enter will be used.*
+    > Your username must not contain any spaces.
+Only the first word you enter will be used.
-0. Follow the instructions to add your home wifi network into the Pi's network settings.
+    > It also must be all lowercase.
 0. After you finish the setup script, your Pi will reboot and your remote connection will be closed.
-0. Connect to the Pi again by typing this into your terminal window: `ssh USERNAME@raspberrypi-n`.
-    > Replace `USERNAME` with the username you choose and `N` with your Raspberry Pi number.

 ### [sudo Access]

 Before we move on, we need to grant you user account administrative access on your Pi.
 This will also give you the chance to practice logging in and out of ssh connections.

-0. Exit your current ssh connection by typing `exit` in your Terminal window.
-1. Create a new ssh connection, this time to the `pi` account.
-You can use the command `ssh pi@raspberrypi`
+0. Create a new ssh connection, this time to the `pi` account.
+You can use the command `ssh pi@raspberrypi-N`
+    > Replace `N` with your Raspberry Pi number.
-2. Enter the password `cs10_2020_teacher`
+0. Enter the password `cs10_2020_teacher`
-3. Once logged in, run the following command to give your user admin (or root) access (replace `<YOUR_USER>` with the user tou created on the Pi):
+0. Once logged in, run the following command to give your user admin (or root) access (replace `<YOUR_USER>` with the user you created in the setup):
     ```shell
     $ sudo usermod -aG sudo <YOUR_USER>
     ```
-4. `exit` the current ssh connection and reconnect with your user.
+0. Enter the command `exit` to exit the current ssh connection
+0. Reconnect with your user. `ssh YOUR_USERNAME@raspberrypi-N`
+    > Replace `YOUR_USERNAME` with the user your created.
+    >
+    > Replace `N` with your Raspberry Pi number.
-5. Run the command `groups` and make sure that `sudo` shows up in the list.
+0. Run the command `groups` and make sure that `sudo` shows up in the list.

-You now have root access which will allow you to install new programs on the pi.
+You now have root access which will allow you to install new programs on the Pi!

-### [File structure]
+### [File structure & Updates]
 Because you are remotely connected to your Pi through your Terminal, the Terminal is the only interface you have to naviagte the file structure and run programs.
 Fortunately, you have tons of experience with this tool from cs9.
 If you need a refresher, check out the Terminal lab from cs9.